05 Nov Yeast extract to improve food nutritional profiles

 32% of consumers rate “low sugar” as very important in purchasing decisions3.
 Biospringer provides yeast ingredients and expertise, allowing food manufacturers to offer flavorful and indulgent low-sugar/no-sugar foods and beverages.

-Yeast extract delivers various benefits that intensify sweetness or enable sugar reduction by bringing or subtly revealing specific flavor notes such as roasted flavors, malted, cocoa or cereals.
+Yeast extract delivers various benefits that intensify sweetness or enable sugar reduction.
+To do so, it brings or subtly reveals specific flavor notes such as roasted flavors, malted, cocoa or cereals.
 It also brings out the aromatic notes of eggs, vanilla, cacao ingredients.
 With these flavors intensified, the food developers have the possibility to reduce sugar up to 30% while maintaining the overall taste balance of various type of products like cookies, sweet sauce and more.

 Besides, yeast extract is a real ally when food formulators consider adding sweeteners in their recipes, especially in “no sugar beverages”.
 Not only yeast extract highlights tastes and flavors, making sugar reduction possible, but it also contributes to mask undesirable metallic or licorice flavor notes or lingering effect due to the use of sweeteners.